mmuszynskasp/LE_edu/README.md

 # LE_edu
-code and aggregated data for compositional effect of education on LE
+code and aggregated data for compositional effect of education on life table statistics, among them LE